jbshep/conversational-python-legacy/chapters/ch7_dicts.md

 `keys()` creates a `list` of the keys in `calories`.  `sorted` then returns a new `list` with the keys in alphabetical order.

-If you're curious where the ordering comes from when you use a loop, you'll learn more when you take a class on data structures and learn about *hash tables*.
+If you're curious why the keys are ordered differently when you iterate through them using a loop, you'll learn more when you take a class on data structures and learn about *hash tables*.
 Hash tables are used to make dictionaries.
 (Very curious readers should look on YouTube for a video from PyCon 2010 titled "Mighty Dictionary."
 This will give you an idea how hash tables work and how they organize the internals of a dictionary.)

 ## Exercises
 \label{sec:dict_exercises}